commercetools/ui-kit/src/components/collapsible-motion/README.md

 `CollapsibleMotion` uses a nice workaround which allows the browser to run this animation. `CollapsibleMotion` measures the resulting since and then animates between `height: 0` and the resulting size (at 99% of the animation).
 At the end of the animation, it sets the `height` back to `auto`.

+This component also supports passing in a minimumHeight prop.
+By default this is 0.

 Technically, we need to dynamically create the keyframes for this animation.